It’s always too soon to go home.

 A few weeks ago, I was driving out into Lexington County and saw a sign that read, “Fed up?
 Vote Republican”.
 And with all due respect to my Republican neighbors, I had to laugh at how inappropriate that messaging was— how much more Republican power could possibly be in effect?
 The GOP in South Carolina— as in the country at large, come January— controls all three branches of government, and both houses of the legislature.
 It has shaped the courts.
 It has drawn the electoral maps that keep it in power (and, in doing so, has disenfranchised thousands of voters, especially Black voters).

-The result has been the defunding of public schools, the expansion of school vouchers, the loss of abortion access, the banning of gender-affirming care for minors and sever restrictions in the rights of LGBTQ+ students, the banning of books, the bungling of several expensive energy projects, and a massive increase in partisanship in races that should be nonpartisan, like State Superintendent of Education and School Board.
+The result has been the defunding of public schools, the expansion of school vouchers, the loss of abortion access, the banning of gender-affirming care for minors and severe restrictions of the rights of LGBTQ+ students, the banning of books, the bungling of several expensive energy projects, and a massive increase in partisanship in races that should be nonpartisan, like State Superintendent of Education and School Board.
 When state courts have tried to check the power of the other branches— as they did with both school funding, in the Abbeville case, and with abortion access— the legislature has simply ignored the courts and chosen new justices.

 But you probably know all or most of this.